Mythbusters

 In fact there is a strong majority of Irish people who support the right of same sex couples to marry, and this majority continues to grow.
 In the 3 years that Marriage Equality has been working, we've seen popular support for marriage equality grow from 58% in 2008 (Lansdowne) to 73% in 2011 (Red C).

 And there are many same-sex couples who are already married.
 Couples have been legally married in places like Canada, Spain, South Africa... but have returned to Ireland where their marriages are recognised only as civil partnerships.
-So there already are legally married same sex couples living in Ireland, even if the State won't recognise their marriages.
+So there already are legally married same sex couples living in Ireland, even if the State doesn't recognise their marriages.

 Monika and Karolina # 4